EyimofeT/EyimofeT/README.md

 - 🔭 I’m currently working on **Building API**

-- 🌱 I’m currently learning **Nodejs, Python Django,Cyber Security**
+- 🌱 I’m currently working on **Nodejs, Python Django,Cyber Security**

 - 👨‍💻 All of my projects are available at [github.com/EyimofeT](github.com/EyimofeT)